 Victorian Archives Centre at 99 Shiel Street, North Melbourne.

 Free off-street parking is available, there is a local bus and trains and trams are just a few minutes walk away.
 Volunteers have access to staff kitchen and dining facilities.

-Ballarat Archives Centre, L1 State Government Offices, cnr Doveton and Mair Sts, Ballarat.
+Ballarat Archives Centre, L1 State Government Offices, corner Doveton and Mair Streets, Ballarat.

 Further information about our locations is available on our Visiting Us page.